-Research strengthens link between obesity and dental health in homeless childrenNovember 13th, 2012 in Pediatrics /
+Research strengthens link between obesity and dental health in homeless childrenNovember 13, 2012 in Medicine & Health / Pediatrics

 Obesity and dental cavities increase and become epidemic as children living below the poverty level age, according to nurse researchers from the Case Western Reserve University and the University of Akron.

 "It's the leading cause of chronic infections in children," said Marguerite DiMarco, associate professor at the Frances Payne Bolton School of Nursing at Case Western Reserve University.

 Researchers Sheau-Huey Chiu, assistant professor, and graduate assistant Jessica L. Prokp, from the University of Akron's College of Nursing, contributed to the study.

 Researchers found that as body mass index (BMI) increased with age, so do the number of cavities.
 These findings were published in the online Journal of Pediatric Health Care article, "Childhood obesity and dental caries in homeless children."